kpvd/datatable/README.md

                    }
                 }

-             2. To make the third column bold abd blue
+             2. To make the third column bold and blue

                 table.onRender = function (row, cell, rowNo, cellNo, type) {
                   if (cellNo == 2) {